WillPalaia/326Project/team/reports/Nhan-Doan.md

 ### October 17, 2024
 - **Task**: Gather all the ideas and information from the team and sketch out the diagram
 - **Details**: Created the low-fidelity prototype of the website, including the main page and all the function
-## October 17, 2024
+## October 18, 2024
 - **Task**: Completed ui-diagrams.md file
-- **Details**: Completed the users.md file by typing out details regarding our users.
+- **Details**: Finalized the ui_diagram.md file, detailing the user interface components and layout for the project.
+- commit link: